 Estate planning is an essential aspect of any long-term investment strategy and overall investment management.
-Regardless of your level of wealth, it is important to plan for the future while you are still alive and healthy.
+It is important to plan for the future while you are still alive and healthy.
 Don’t wait for a major accident or health problem to happen before getting your affairs in order.

 First, it’s important to consider estate planning a vital part of your lifelong financial goals instead of a depressing or morbid exercise.
 It gives you the ability to make sure that your assets are managed according to your wishes.
 So where do you start?
 Here are the basics of estate planning and management.